 Read more to understand centrifugal fans.

 Implementing exhaust fans and other mechanical ventilation methods to remove heat leaves a manufacturing facility with negative pressure.
-This negative pressure increases pressure on the structure as well as the demand on the heating and air conditioning systems throughout the space.
+This negative pressure increases pressure on the structure and the demand for heating and air conditioning systems throughout the space.

-The net result of a negative pressure within a manufacturing facility is limitations on the exhaust rate, unstable pilots, poor air circulation, doors that are difficult to open (or close) and excessive energy bills due to the excessive load on the HVAC equipment.
+The net result of negative pressure within a manufacturing facility is limitations on the exhaust rate, unstable pilots, poor air circulation, doors that are difficult to open or close, and excessive energy bills due to the excessive load on the HVAC equipment.

 All of these conditions can be resolved by introducing make-up air equipment.
 This is a fan designed to “make-up” the air that has been exhausted.

 Make-up air units are available in several configurations to supplement the ventilation in an industrial manufacturing plant.
-Depending on your climate, a make-up air unit can be provided with various types of heating and/or cooling.
+Depending on your climate, a make-up air unit can be provided with various heating and/or cooling types.

 Read a case study on how make-up air units helped reduce energy costs.